SunyoungSH/FEND-testing-jasmine/README.md

 # FEND Feed Reader Testing Project using Jasmine

 * I have added jasmine-jquery.js inside the jasmine-2.1.2 folder.
-* To check if the testing is working, open [index.html](http://sunyoungsh.github.io/FEND-testing-jasmine).
+* To check if the testing is working, you need to download or clone the whole repository and open index.html from your local.

 ----------------